m3steele/xm-labs-PostMan-APIs/README.md

 * [postman-Groups.csv](postman-Groups.csv) - Use with "Create Groups from Data File" runner.
 Adds a list of Groups to xMatters.
 * [postman-Shifts.csv](postman-Shifts.csv) - Use with "Create Shifts from Data File" runner.
 Adds a list of Shifts to existing xMatters Groups.
 * [postman-Members-Shifts.csv](postman-Members-Shifts.csv) - Use with "Add Members to Shifts from Data File" runner.
 Adds a list of existing users to existing xMatters Shifts.
 * [postman-Members-Roster.csv](postman-Members-Roster.csv) - Use with "Add Members to Group Roster from Data File" runner.
-Adds a list of esisting users to existing xMatters Groups as a member of the roster but not part of a shift.
+Adds a list of existing users to existing xMatters Groups as a member of the roster but not part of a shift.
-* [postman-Group-Export.csv](postman-Group-Export.csv) - Use with "Create Groups From xMatter Group Export using Data File" runner.
+* [postman-Group-Export.csv](postman-Group-Export.csv) - Use with "Create Groups From xMatters Group Export using Data File" runner.
 Adds Groups, Shifts and Members to xMatters using the Group Export file.
 Users must already be in xMatters.
 All information in the Group Export is used but the group export does not contain all shift information that may exist in xMatters for a particular group.
 * [postman-Sites.csv](postman-Sites.csv) - Use with "Import Sites from Data File" runner.
 Adds a list of sites to xMatters.

 # Installation